nneil/stmbl-notes/firmware-flashing-dfu-windows.md

 # STMBL firmware flashing via USB DFU using ST DfuSe under Windows
 - Download `f3dfu.bin` and `hvf3.bin` from https://github.com/rene-dev/stmbl/releases
 - Download `DfuSe Utility` from http://www.st.com/en/development-tools/stsw-stm32080.html
-note that that ST refer to it by serveal differeent names.
+Note that that ST refer to the utility by several different names, and that the use of English in the package is not perfect.
 This package contains the GUI utility as well as the required device driver.
 - Power up the boards and connect the USB cable to the LV or HV board
 - Start `DfuSe`